Bradshaw/NaNoWriMo2016/Chapter1.md

 Maybe that's why I'm sort of out of it now.
 This DJ is shit.
 Accidentally sticking his tongue into nostrils or something.

+I'd like to fuck her.
+She's hot, I think.
+She was dancing.
+I liked that.
+She got pretty close to me too.
+I think she was just trying to get closer to the speakers too.
+Or maybe she's into me?
+I could totally fuck her.
+She's probably going to come out here at some point, sit next to me and start kissing me.